 There are many paths in the National Park that provide particularly good opportunities for the less able or those looking for easy gradients and smooth surfaces in a variety of scenic locations.

 Balloch is a bustling village located at the southern end of Loch Lomond.
-It is the gateway to Loch Lomond & The Trossachs National Park and easily accessible from Glasgow.
-View the Balloch Castle Country Park scooter routes.
+It is a popular access point to the National Park and easily accessible from Glasgow.
+View the Balloch Castle Country Park scooter routes here.

 A short circular route with a tarmac surface leaving from the Meadows car park.
 This takes in sections of National Cycle Route 7 for those looking for a longer path.
-Gates are all two way opening and wide enough for wheelchairs, buggies and horses.
+Gates are all two-way opening and wide enough for wheelchairs, buggies and horses.
 Find out more about the walk here.

 Starting the walk from the car park and picnic site, it is possible to go for 3 miles north or south on a level surfaced path.
 The lochside path is ideal for wheelchair users, families with prams and those who want to get close to the loch.
 The route forms part of the West Loch Lomond Cycle Path, allowing you to take in the beautiful scenery along the way.
 There’s free car parking, disabled toilets and a picnic area/benches adjacent to car park and lochside.

 Coulam Wheelie boat can be accessed by pier/ramp.
 Wheelchair is lowered by hydraulic lift and equipped with an easy starting pull start engine.
 The Fisheries also has a landing craft type front loader and electric start engine.